If you’ve been thinking about renovating your home and searching a few websites, you’ve probably come across the term laminate flooring somewhere.

 What Is Your Climate?

 This is something a lot of people overlook.
 But it is important since it will test the durability of your floors.
-Climates with high-temperature variations will need flooring with low swell resistance, while climates with a lot of rain will need floors that have a lot of water resistance.
+Climates with high-temperature variations will need flooring with low swell resistance, while climates with a lot of rain will need floors with a lot of water resistance.

 Places with a lot of sun will require something with a lower gloss since high gloss floors will make it difficult to look around.